NethmiKaumudi/SystemMonitorApp/SystemMonitorApp/README.md

 ## Framework

-- Built using WPF with .NET 8.
+- Built using Windows Forms with .NET 8.

 ## Assumptions and Decisions